Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Results

 Many waves were necessary to complete this history matching procedure due to the complex structure of the Arabidopsis model.
 We see from the first few waves that linear model emulators are sufficient for learning a great deal about the input parameter space, but that including full emulators with correlated residuals at later waves can be useful.
+In addition, emulators have greatly increased the efficiency of our analysis over simply running the model.
+To make a comparison, the model itself takes 30 seconds to run on a standard laptop computer (not very slow, but slow enough to cause problems) in comparison to the tens of millions of runs per second for the linear model emulators and tens of thousands of runs per second for the more complex later-wave emulators.
 At the end of the procedure we obtained many runs satisfying each of the datasets $ A, B $ and $ C $.
 We now go on to describe the results of the parameter search using various graphical representation techniques and discuss their biological implications.